-Avocado, Milk, Maple Syrup, Cocoa Powder, Vanilla, and Salt blend into the perfect fudgey concoction that we love.
+Avocado, Milk, Maple Syrup, Cocoa Powder, Vanilla, and Salt blend into the perfect fudgy concoction that we love.

 With too many ingredients to list, this popsicle takes some time and dedication, but man is it good.
 This one may be made to wow people, as you have to blend each color of the popsicle and then layer them perfectly before freezing.

 Two smoothies are perfectly mixed to make a popsicle that looks like lava swirls.
-Pineapple, Mangos, Milk, Strawberries, Orange Juice, and Honey all please the taste buds.
+Be careful to save the vodka version for yourself!

 Water, Lemon, Honey, and Sea Salt are combined to deliciously replenishes the body's depleted electrolytes.
 (I love this in the summer evenings after a few miles on the trail, but my kids devour them after hours in the pool.)

 Banana, Avocado, and Greek Yogurt make for an easy homemade popsicle!